Glory Days (Little Mix album): Commercial performance

 The album was ranked as the seventh best-selling album of 2016, the fourth best-selling album of 2017, and the 30th best-selling album of 2018 in the UK by The Official Charts.
-In 2017 it was also ranked as the sixth biggest album of that year in pure sales and the fifth most streamed album overall.It was the 39th best-selling album of the 2010s, the best-selling album by a girl group during that decade, and the seventh best-selling album by a girl group between 1994 and 2019.
+In 2017 it was also ranked as the sixth biggest album of that year in pure sales and the fifth most streamed album overall.
+It was the 39th best-selling album of the 2010s, the best-selling album by a girl group during that decade, and the seventh best-selling album by a girl group between 1994 and 2019.
 It remains as their best-selling album to date in the United Kingdom.
 In 2019, it also ranked as the sixteenth biggest album by female artists that decade.
 As of 2022, it has the longest run of any of their albums inside the Official Albums Chart Top 40, spending a total of 89 weeks there.
 It has since been streamed over 419,000 streams, becoming the group most-streamed album in the country.

 The album debut at number one in Ireland, becoming the group's second number one album in the country, while reaching the top spot in Scotland.
 It peaked in-side the top ten in Australia, Spain, Netherlands, and New Zealand.
 In the United States, Glory Days, peaked at number 25 on the Billboard 200 and reached the charts in nineteen additional music markets including Japan, Germany, and Canada.
 As of 2017, Glory Days had sold 1.6 million copies worldwide. and was their first album to be certified triple platinum in the UK.
 It has since been certified double platinum in Ireland, certified platinum in Brazil and Denmark, and certified gold in Canada, Australia, Mexico, Norway, and Switzerland.
 In 2018, the album became Little Mix's first album to reach over a billion streams on Spotify, and became the most streamed girl group album on the platform in 2020.

+Accolades

 At the 2017 Brit Awards, the group received three award nominations for the album's singles, and won British Single of the Year for the album's lead single, "Shout Out to My Ex".

-Accolades